Your Wine Vacation Guide to a Great Grape Escape!

 Once you determine the wine region you plan to visit it is time to do a little research on the wineries you want to sip-in.
 To be honest, this is always the hardest part for me.
 I’m like a kid in a candy store and freeze with all the choices!
 But, there are a few tried and true ways I’ve found – and used – to help me narrow down the best wineries to visit.

-See the Carpe Travel’s detailed Wine Vacation Guide to a Great Grape Escape for more wine trip tips.
+See Carpe Travel’s Wine Vacation Guide to a Great Grape Escape for more tips on planing a wine trip.

 Your hotel concierge is a great, local resource to tap for information on the best wineries to visit.
 Call them – or email – before your visit to get recommendations.
 A lot of the wineries are clients so you may receive free or discounted tasting fees.
 Keep in mind these guys and gals are locals so they know where to send people.